luisgros-fixeads/plugin-sonarqube/README.md

 # Athena SonarQube Plugin

-This plugin tries to simplify the automation of your [SonarQube](http://docs.sonarqube.org/display/SONAR/Architecture+and+Integration) code analysis, it comes with SonarQube Server, SonarQube Scanner and 4 plugins (PHP, CSS, Javascript and GitHub) pre-installed to get you started quickly.
+This plugin tries to simplify the automation of your [SonarQube](http://docs.sonarqube.org/display/SONAR/Architecture+and+Integration) code analysis, it comes with SonarQube Server and SonarQube Scanner to get you started quickly.

 ## Table of content